 You want a good-sized space so there's plenty of room for seating, a big screen, and maybe even a bar area.
 Keep in mind that the theater walls will be built away from the basement walls, which will eat into the available space.

 Are there any heating/cooling ducts running through the space where you plan to build your subterranean entertainment paradise?
 If so, is it feasible to move them, or can they be boxed out?
 Condensation is also a consideration, according to Matt Bolger, project manager for Electronics Design Group (EDG), an award-winning home technology firm in Piscataway, NJ.
 The last thing you want is water dripping on electronics gear, not to mention the new carpeting and furniture.

 5. HVAC Noise

 Heating and cooling systems can be noisy things.
 Is it feasible to build the theater on the opposite side of the basement?
 Failing that, soundproofing steps can be taken.
-To combat noise in general, EDG typically uses heavy-duty R-19 insulation and sound-damped QuietRock wallboard instead of standard drywall.

 If preventing sound from disturbing family members in rooms above the theater is a priority, you'll need to budget for soundproofing.
 Professionals use a variety of techniques to reduce sound transmission, the most effective of which can get quite involved.
 It all depends on how far you want to take things.